sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 WHERE section_id = @section_id;

 -- 6. What fraction of the staff are teachers?
+PRINT 'What fraction of the staff are teachers?';
 SELECT
     CAST(SUM(CASE WHEN is_teaching = 1 THEN 1 ELSE 0 END) AS FLOAT) /
     COUNT(*) as teacher_fraction